-The Plant Disease Diagnostic Clinic at University of Wisconsin-Madison provides diagnoses for a modest charge (labs.russell.wisc.edu/pddc).
-Several UW-Extension publications offer more complete information on many of the more important cranberry diseases (learningstore.uwex.edu).
-Another resource is the Compendium of Blueberry, Cranberry, and Lingonberry Diseases and Pests, Second Edition, available from APS Press at https://my.apsnet.org/ ItemDetail?iProductCode=45362.
+The Plant Disease Diagnostic Clinic at University of Wisconsin-Madison provides diagnoses for a modest charge (pddc.wisc. edu).
+Several Extension publications offer more complete information on many of the more important cranberry diseases (learningstore.extension.wisc.edu).
+Another resource is the Compendium of Blueberry, Cranberry, and Lingonberry Diseases and Pests, Second Edition, available from APS Press at https://apsjournals.apsnet.org/doi/ book/10.1094/9780890545386.